syncrosim/pysyncrosim/docs/quickstart.rst

 View Results
 ^^^^^^^^^^^^
 From running many Scenario at once we get a list of Result Scenarios.
-To view the results, we can use the Scenario `datasheets()` method on the indexed list.
+To view the results, we can use the Scenario :meth:`~pysyncrosim.scenario.Scenario.datasheets()` method on the indexed list.

 .. code-block:: pycon